Is Engine Braking When Going Downhill Bad For Automatic Transmissions?

 Does Engine Braking When Going Downhill Actually Affects The Automatic Transmission?

 Driving through the hilly area could be difficult sometimes.
 The impact of engine braking on the automatic transmission while going downhill is a debatable topic among many people.
-But, what exactly is engine brake and does it actually dwindles the automatic transmission efficiency?
+But, what exactly is an engine brake and does it dwindle the automatic transmission efficiency?
 The answer you will find right here.

-What is engine braking when going downhill.
-Source: Reference.com
+What is engine braking when going downhill?
+(Photo: Reference.com)

 The major portion of the engine comes into action, the instance when the gas pedal closes the throttle valve.
-This valve is the source of engine’s air intake with the help of butterfly valve to create a vacuum and reciprocate the pistons in the engine.
-As a result, the engine slows down that ultimately slow down the wheels too.
+This valve is the source of the engine’s air intake with the help of a butterfly valve to create a vacuum and reciprocate the pistons in the engine.
+As a result, the engine slows down which ultimately slows down the wheels too.

 Therefore, engine braking when going downhill has a major role when you want to slow down the vehicle.